 Healthy Lifestyle

 Evaluation by a physician or registered dietitian will help people with OI determine adequate nutrient intake for their body size and age.
-It is also recommended that people with OI avoid smoking, excessive alcohol or caffeine consumption, and steroid medications, which may affect bone density.
+It is also recommended that people with OI avoid smoking, excessive alcohol or caffeine consumption, and steroid medications which may affect bone density.

-Cyclic intravenous Pamidronate is a safe short-term therapy for the treatment of osteoporosis in children with Osteogenesis Imperfecta.
+Cyclic intravenous Pamidronate (trade name Aredia®), is a safe short-term therapy for the treatment of osteoporosis in children with Osteogenesis Imperfecta.
+Its use resulted in improvement with increased mobility, decreased pain, increased feeling of well-being, fewer fractures, and an increase in bone density.

-• an increase in bone density.
-Bone densitometry can be standardised for children and cyclic intravenous Pamidronate can be shown to increase BMD throughout the skeleton.
-There is a positive enhancement of growth, a trend towards normal remodeling of long bones and spine.
+Bone densitometry (BMD) can be standardised for children and cyclic intravenous Pamidronate was shown to increase BMD throughout the skeleton.
+There was a positive enhancement of growth and a trend towards normal remodelling of long bones and spine.

 • Two regimens have been effective: